-The Federal Bureau of Investigation (FBI) and the Cybersecurity and Infrastructure Security Agency (CISA) are releasing this joint CSA to disseminate known Royal ransomware IOCs and TTPs identified through FBI threat response activities as recently as January 2023.
+The Federal Bureau of Investigation (FBI) and the Cybersecurity and Infrastructure Security Agency (CISA) are releasing this joint CSA to disseminate known Royal ransomware IOCs and TTPs identified through FFBI threat response activities as recently as June 2023.

-Since approximately September 2022, cyber criminals have compromised U.S. and international organizations with a Royal ransomware variant.
-FBI and CISA believe this variant, which uses its own custom-made file encryption program, evolved from earlier iterations that used "Zeon" as a loader.
+Since approximately September 2022, cyber threat actors have compromised U.S. and international organizations with Royal ransomware.
+FBI and CISA believe this variant, which uses its own custommade file encryption program, evolved from earlier iterations that used "Zeon" as a loader.
 After gaining access to victims' networks, Royal actors disable antivirus software and exfiltrate large amounts of data before ultimately deploying the ransomware and encrypting the systems.
-Royal actors have made ransom demands ranging from approximately \$1 million to \$11 million USD in Bitcoin.
-In observed incidents, Royal actors do not include ransom amounts and payment instructions as part of the initial ransom note.
-Instead, the note, which appears after encryption, requires victims to directly interact with the threat actor via a onion URL (reachable through the Tor browser).
-Royal actors have targeted numerous critical infrastructure sectors including, but not limited to, Manufacturing, Communications, Healthcare and Public Healthcare (HPH), and Education.
+Royal actors have made ransom demands ranging from approximately \$1 million to \$11 million USD in